avinor/tau/README.md

 ```

 When running `tau init -f virtual-network-hcl` it will load the `common_auto.hcl` file first and replace `{source.name}` with `virtual-network` since that is the source file.
 Then it will merge configuration with that from `virtual-network.hcl` file.

+## CI Pipeline

+When using terraform in a CI pipeline it is recommended to first run plan, then have manual approval of some sort of the plan before running apply.
+To keep the same plan files from plan stage the entire `.tau` directory can be saved between the stages.
+Restoring the directory into same folder in apply stage it is possible to run `tau apply` directory to apply all changes from plan.

 ## Comparison